 Having said that, since the molten thermoplastic is caressed against the previous layer, its sea becomes similar to an oval.
-The means that the FDM component will always have a zigzag or kinked surface, and small holes and heard might need post-processing.
+This means that the FDM component will always have a zigzag or kinked surface, and small holes and heard might need post-processing.

 Support structures are advantageous, but they can lead to compromise on the surface quality.
 For that reason, it is advised to design the part in a manner that doesn’t require any support.

-Infill & Shell Thickness:
+Infill & Shell Thickness

-Unlike other 3D printing methods, FDM components are not printed solid to reduce and cots and time.
+Unlike other 3D printing methods, FDM components are not printed solid to reduce costs and time.
 Instead, the outer layer is traced using a shell (a reliable pass), and the internal is loaded with infill (a low-density structure).
 The strength of a component is highly dependent on shell thickness and infill.